fuzziqersoftware/newserv/README.md

 Because newserv gives all players 1000000 meseta, there is no reward for winning a tournament.
 This may change in the future.

+Episode 3 state and game data is stored in the system/ep3 directory.
+The files in there are:
+* card-definitions.mnr: Compressed card definition list, sent to Episode 3 clients at connect time.
+Card stats and abilities can be changed by editing this file.
+* card-definitions.mnrd: Decompressed version of the above.
+(If present, newserv will use this instead of the compressed version.)
+* card-text.mnr: Compressed card text archive.
+Generally only used for debugging.
-COM decks for tournaments are defined in system/ep3/com-decks.json.
-The default decks in that file come from logs from Sega's servers, so the file doesn't include every COM deck Sega ever made - the rest are probably lost to time.
-Tournament state is stored in system/ep3/tournament-state.json; this file is automatically written when any tournament changes state for any reason (e.g. a tournament is created/started/deleted or a match is resolved).
+* com-decks.json: COM decks used in tournaments.
+The default decks in this file come from logs from Sega's servers, so the file doesn't include every COM deck Sega ever made - the rest are probably lost to time.
+* maps-free/ and maps-quest/: Online free battle and quest maps (.mnm/.mnmd files).
+Free battle and quest files have exactly the same format; the only difference between the files in these directories is which section of the menu they appear in on the client.
+* tournament-state.json: State of all active tournaments.
+This file is automatically written when any tournament changes state for any reason (e.g. a tournament is created/started/deleted or a match is resolved).

 ## Usage